Solar power forecasting: Nowcasting

 Solar power nowcasting refers to the prediction of solar power output over time horizons of tens to hundreds of minutes ahead of time with up to 90% predictability.
 Solar power nowcasting services are usually related to temporal resolutions of 5 to 15 minutes, with updates as frequent as every minute.

 The high resolution required for accurate nowcast techniques require high resolution data input including ground imagery, as well as fast data acquisition form irradiance sensors and fast processing speeds.

-The actual nowcast is than frequently enhanced by e.g. Statistical techniques.
+The actual nowcast is then frequently enhanced by e.g. statistical techniques.
 In the case of nowcasting, these techniques are usually based on time series processing of measurement data, including meteorological observations and power output measurements from a solar power facility.
 What then follows is the creation of a training dataset to tune the parameters of a model, before evaluation of model performance against a separate testing dataset.
 This class of techniques includes the use of any kind of statistical approach, such as autoregressive moving averages (ARMA, ARIMA, etc.), as well as machine learning techniques such as neural networks, support vector machines (etc.).

 An important element of nowcasting solar power are ground based sky observations and basically all intra-day forecasts.

 Short-term solar power forecasting

 Short-term forecasting provides predictions up to seven days ahead.
 Due to the power market regulation in many jurisdictions, intra-day forecasts and day-ahead solar power forecasts are the most important time horizons in this category.
-Basically all highly accurate short term forecasting methods leverage serval data input streams such as meteorological variables, local weather phenomena and ground observations along with complex mathematical models.
+Basically all highly accurate short term forecasting methods leverage several data input streams such as meteorological variables, local weather phenomena and ground observations along with complex mathematical models.